 Olive Ridge is a new school, opening in 2020 with Phase one for Pre-Primary (18 months to Grade 0) and Junior Preparatory for ages 6/7 (Grade 1).

-Our school will be dedicated to preparing our children for the future, helping them compete internationally and instilling the emotional intelligence to cope with the demands of a digital world.
+Our school is dedicated to preparing our children for the future, helping them compete internationally and instilling the emotional intelligence to cope with the demands of a digital world.

-Olive Ridge School will have a unique language approach that incorporates early mother-tongue tuition.
+Olive Ridge School has a unique language approach that incorporates early mother-tongue tuition.

 Our Story